 PALITOY LINE DRAWING ADVERTS

 Palitoy were very creative in their use of line drawings to advertise toys.
-A number of these adverts exist acoss various publications, some being quite quirky in nature and often ‘narrated’ by C-3PO with help from R2D2.
-The adverts cleverly introduced us to the new characters and toys by placing them directly into the stories and scenes of the particular advert.
-Many of the adverts were created by renowned comic artist Brian Bolland who is responsible for Judge Dredd, Batman: The Killing Joke, Green Lantern, and many others.
+A number of these adverts exist across various publications, some being quite quirky in nature, and often ‘narrated’ by C-3PO with help from R2-D2.
+The adverts cleverly introduced us to the new characters and toys by placing them directly into the stories and scenes of the adverts.
+Many of the adverts were created by renowned comic artist Brian Bolland, notable for titles such as Judge Dredd, Batman: The Killing Joke, Green Lantern, and others.

-Here we see our two favourite droids ‘walking us’ through various scenes that illustrated some of the new playsets made available back in the UK in 1979.
+Here we see our two favourite droids ‘walking us’ through various scenes illustrating some of the new play sets made available back in the UK in 1979.

 What an amazing prize this must have been for the Lucky winner who sent in the best drawing for ‘design a droid’.
 Even the runners-up prizes were not to be sniffed at for the sake of an hour or two sat at the table with paper and pens!

 This 1979 advert – among many other Palitoy adverts – was designed by Brian Bolland.

 C-3PO totes a blaster!

 One of the things I really love about the ‘Win-a-day-at-the-filming-of-ESB’ advert (aside from seeing R2-D2 busily making his own painting of a droid!) is that we get to see C-3PO brandishing a huge f***off blaster!

 And check this out too… here we see R2-D2 totally not being afraid to call 3PO a “namby-pamby” despite his golden friend brandishing a blaster in a previous panel!!

 1980.
 Palitoy: “Can the Empire ever be destroyed?”